Gims: Monstre Marin Corporation

-Gims and sunglasses
+Gims and his sunglasses

-Gims is famous for always wearing sunglasses in public, in fact, it is rare to find pictures of him without glasses on the Internet, and the reason for this is so that he is not recognized on the street when he is without glasses because of his wide popularity in France and Paris in particular, and he previously stated that this method works.
+Gims is famous for always wearing sunglasses in public; in fact, it is rare to find pictures of him without glasses on the Internet.
+The reason for this is so that he is not recognized on the street when he is without glasses because of his wide popularity in France and Paris in particular, and he has stated that this method works.
 The only time Gims took off his glasses in public was at a live concert with the group Sexion d'Assaut when he danced with the group members but little was noticed on his face because the stage was almost dark.

 Artistic environment

-Gims' music is influenced by hip-hop and dance, with pop and Latin touches.
+Gims's music is influenced by hip-hop and dance, with pop and Latin touches.
 Just before his first album, Les Inrocks compares Gims to footballer Lionel Messi for his versatility: "Gims has a vast arsenal.
 He sings, raps, composes and produces."
 For his first album, the artist addresses his joys, his questions, his anger and his rants.
 In September 2013, he told Liberation that "he is not forbidding himself anything.
 A rock or even varietal album 'does not scare him'.

 The second album is divided into two parts: an "urban pop / R&B" oriented, widely broadcast by radio and music channels, and a "rap" oriented as it did when it started.
 The humorist of the web Jhon Rachid deplores that the second part "old-fashioned rap" is less known than the first, which hurts him "rap" (title of his show on YouTube).
 As for Joeystarr, he often criticizes him on social networks, calling his music "music for prepubescents".
 The slammer Grand Corps Malade said in an interview that he does not adhere to the music of Gims, which is "teenage pop" with "poor lyrics and an unpleasant voice".